 After a good bit of work and writing and thinking through things (along with trial and error) I launched agilefirstdraft.com.
 It’s a home base for the drafting method I crafted through my thesis work with a 6 week free workshop that walks writers through the process.

 This is an early rain endeavor, rather than a harvest.
 Or maybe it’s the results of a harvest, from which seeds have been gathered and planted for a new season.
-It’s morbidly amusing that my thesis has been downloaded more than my books (but a not insignificant margin).
+It’s morbidly amusing that my thesis has been downloaded more than my books (by a not insignificant margin).
 It probably helps that the thesis is free, but still.

 Belatedly, I realized the timing of going live with Agile First Draft made an interesting counterpoint to NaNoWriMo.
 NaNoWriMo is all about writing 50,000 words in one month.
 It’s the modern epitome of traditional drafting.
 An agile draft is all about iterations and segmented, focused work.
 It would be an interesting experiment to run the two in parallel and compare the experiences.
 Grad school has almost turned me into a creative scientist.